This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Food Security”.

 d) Insurance card

 Explanation: Ration card is primarily used when purchasing subsidized food stuffs.
-This ration card have been used since second world war.
+This ration card has been used since second world war.
 India is public distribution system is based on the ration card.
 This ration card is used to establish identity, eligibility and entitlement.

 6. The color of Antyodaya Anna Yojana scheme card is______________